Low Volume Machined Parts Displayed

 In our last post, we covered the tremendous benefits of low-volume manufacturing.
 Today, we will look at the steps and techniques that can drive a successful low-volume production run.

 Additive manufacturing and digital technologies have significantly sped up low-volume manufacturing.
-Users can print CAD models from their desktops to 3D printers by simply pressing a button.
+Users can print CAD models from their desktops to 3D printers by simply pressing a push button switch.
 Meanwhile, CNC machines enhance productivity thanks to the installation of powerful software.
-With consumers demanding instant gratification now more than ever, businesses, both large and small will inevitably have to run low-volume production.
+With consumers demanding instant gratification now more than ever, businesses, both large and small, will inevitably have to run low-volume production.
 The key to effective low-volume manufacturing will comprise a good team in tune with the latest technologies, design expertise, flexibility, and a solid supply chain.
 Let’s take a look at each of these factors in more light.

 • Planning Product Design